 Mammals are a very diverse class of animals, ranging in size from the pygmy shrew, which weighs about 1/8 of an ounce, to the great blue whale, which can weigh up to 160 tons (that’s 320,000 pounds).

 Most of us learned, at some time in our school days, that mammals have four features that distinguish them from other types of animals:

-To find out more about some of the zoo’s mammals, select a species in the navigation bar at the left of this page.
+To find out more about some of the zoo’s mammals, select a species in the navigation bar at the right of this page.